-- 1. Instill professionalism in students - Raise students' awareness on the importance and connection between industrial training, lab - intensive work and engineering theories. - 3.
-Provide students with early exposure on the industrial environment and practices.
+- Instill professionalism in students - Raise students' awareness on the importance and connection between industrial training, lab intensive and engineering theories. - Provide students with early exposure to industrial environment and practices.
 Students also are given the opportunity to equip themselves with the necessary skills and knowledge needed in their respective academic and training fields.